Categories:Baking Cooking Lessons - Cooking 101 Pie Crusts Pies

 Watch our video: How To Make Perfect Pie Crust

-There are three basic ingredients in a pie crust: fat,
+There are three basic ingredients in a perfect pie crust: fat, flour, and liquid.

 Cold ingredients and limited handling are the key to preparing a wonderful pie crust.

 The colder the better.
 All ingredients (even the flour) should be ice cold before mixing.
 It is especially important for the fat you are using (butter, lard, and/or vegetable shortening) to be very cold.
 Professionals say pie dough should never get warmer than 60 degrees F. If you are making the dough in a food processor you can even freeze the fat before using it.